 Menendian co-authored the Haas Institute’s U.S. Supreme Court amicus brief in Fisher v.
 Texas, as well as an amicus brief in the 2007 Seattle/Louisville K-12 integration cases.

 Menendian has trained ...
 More >

 An associate professor of finance and real estate as well as economics at UC Berkeley, Atif Mian studies links between financial markets and the macro economy.
 His work emphasizes how political, governance and organizational constraints help shape the effectiveness and scope of financial markets.
 Mian's recent research centers on the origins of the global financial crisis, the political economy of government intervention in ...
 More >

-Lorraine T. Midanik is dean of the School of Social Welfare and a professor of social welfare.
+Lorraine T. Midanik is dean and professor emerita of the School of Social Welfare.
 She received her Ph.D. in behavioral sciences in public health from The Johns Hopkins University School of Public Health and has had extensive experience in the field of health, alcohol and drugs as a clinician, researcher and teacher.
-She conducts epidemiological research on alcohol use and alcohol problems at the Alcohol Research ...
+She conducts epidemiological research on alcohol use and alcohol problems at the Alcohol Research Group.
+Midanik ...
 More >

 Edward “Ted” Miguel is a professor of economics and director of the Center of Evaluation for Global Action at UC Berkeley.
 His expertise is global economic development, with a focus on Africa.

 Miguel’s main research focus is African economic development, including the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; and interactions between health, education, and ...
 More >